Beyond Intractability in Context Blog

 - Visiting: You can simply drop into the blog here, reading as your interest and time allows.

-- Following on Social Media: We are posting all the the BI in Context Blog posts, along with the Core Seminar (Frontiers and Fundamentals) Blog Posts on the Beyond Intractability pages on Facebook, Twitter, LinkedIn.
+- Following on Social Media: We are posting all the the BI in Context Blog posts, along with all the other Moving Beyond Intractability Posts on the Beyond Intractability pages on Facebook, Twitter, and LinkedIn.
 Information about how to subscribe to those is found on our participation page.